Frequently Asked Questions About Our Parks

 Kings Park Nursery

 The nursery is open to the public at certain times of the year.
-There are plant sales every Wednesday to Saturday from April until September.
-The nursery is open from 10am until 4pm.
+There are plant sales every Wednesday to Sunday from the Spring through to the Autumn.
+Find out more.

 We do not allow anyone to use metal detectors in our parks, gardens or nature reserves.

 If you’d like to find out where playgrounds or areas for teenagers are they are all listed on our parks map.